AlibabaCloudDocs/ros/intl.en-US/Resource Types/ECS/ALIYUN::ECS::InstanceGroup.md

         "false"
       ]
     },
+    "SecurityGroupIds": {
+      "Type": "CommaDelimitedList",
+      "Description": "The IDs of security groups N to which the instance belongs.
+The valid values of N are based on the maximum number of security groups to which an instance can belong.
+For more information, see Security group limits.Note: You cannot specify both SecurityGroupId and SecurityGroupIds at the same time."
+    },
     "InternetChargeType": {
       "Type": "String",
       "Description": "Instance internet access charge type.Support 'PayByBandwidth' and 'PayByTraffic' only.
 Default is PayByTraffic",